-Glimpse history through old images of St Neots, in the Huntingdonshire district of Cambridgeshire, England.
+Enjoy a glimpse of history through old images of St Neots, in the Huntingdonshire district of Cambridgeshire, England, UK.

 St Neots was once a centre of pilgrimage in the historic county of Huntingdonshire.
 But since 1974 it has been part of Cambridgeshire and both its size and population have been growing considerably.
 The town today is roughly four times larger than it was in the 1920s!

 St Mary’s Church Fire 1930

 The Amberley publication “St Neots Through Time” shows a wide array of old postcards of the town, including the remains of St Mary’s Church in 1930 following a devastating fire.

 Eaton Socon St Mary’s Church Fire of 1930 – St Neots Through Time – Meredith Hadfield on YouTube